odoo/documentation/content/developer/howtos/rdtraining/B_acl_irrules.rst

 .. admonition:: **Goal**

-    At the end of this section, real-estate agents should not see the Settings menu of the rea-estate application, but should still be able to set the property type or tags.
+    At the end of this section, real-estate agents should not see the Settings menu of the real-estate application, but should still be able to set the property type or tags.

 Specific Odoo models can be associated directly with groups (or companies, or